rworsnop/montyhall/README.md

-# Monty Hall Problem Simulator
+# Monty Hall problem simulator

 This is a Python script that simulates the [Monty Hall problem](https://en.wikipedia.org/wiki/Monty_Hall_problem).